re-memo/re-memo/README.md

 **re:memo** is a privacy-focused AI journaling application that transforms your thoughts into structured insights while keeping your data under your control.
 Built during a 30-hour hackathon, it combines the intimacy of personal journaling with the power of AI to help you understand patterns in your life, remember important details, and gain deeper self-awareness.

-## 🌟 Motivation

-In our fast-paced world, we often lose track of our thoughts, experiences, and personal growth.
-Traditional journaling is powerful but can feel overwhelming - where do you start?
-What should you write about?
-How do you find patterns in months of entries?

 **re:memo** solves these problems by: